 A chance to win a $500 stipend toward their next trip to Israel

-Q: Do I need to be Jewish to participate in the StandWithUs High School Internship program?
+Q: Do I need to be Jewish to participate in the StandWithUs Kenneth Leventhal High School Internship?

 A: No, you do not.
-You must have demonstrated your leadership and passion for Israel in your community, but by being nominated, you have been recognized by someone in your community as a leader, so you probably don’t need to worry about this.
+You must have demonstrated your leadership and commitment to making an impact in your community, but by being nominated, you have been recognized by someone in your community as a leader, so you probably don’t need to worry about this.

-Q: Do I need to have been to Israel to participate in the StandWithUs High School Internship program?
+Q: Do I need to have been to Israel to participate in the StandWithUs Kenneth Leventhal High School Internship?